tkeftet/mystery-syndicate/docs/privacy-policy.md

 Depending on where you live (e.g., under GDPR or U.S. state privacy laws) you may have the right to access, correct, or delete your personal data, and to withdraw consent.
-You can **delete your account and associated data from within the app**, or contact us at [YOUR_CONTACT_EMAIL] and we will respond within a reasonable time.
+You can **delete your account and associated data from within the app**, or contact us at [bakhti.oussamaa@gmail.com] and we will respond within a reasonable time.

 ## 7. Children's Privacy